It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

-\begin{remark} For the remainder of this section, and unless clearly stated by the context of the results, we will always consider one-dimensional continuous semimartingales when writing $X$.
-The corresponding results for finite-dimensional processes are a consequence of the one-dimensional results applied component-wise and the equivalence of $p$-norms in Euclidean spaces.
-For a rigorous justification, we refer to Lemma \ref{lemma: all results are true iff they hold component wise}.
-Furthermore, we will often assume that the canonical decomposition of the continuous semimartingale $X$ is given by $X=X_0+A+M$ so as not to repeat ourselves. \end{remark}
+\begin{remark} For the remainder of this section, and unless clearly stated by the context of the results, we consider $\mathbb{R}$-valued continuous semimartingales.
+The corresponding results for $\mathbb{R}^m$-valued processes are a consequence of the one-dimensional results applied component-wise and the equivalence of $p$-norms in Euclidean spaces.
+For a rigorous justification, we refer to Lemma \ref{lemma: all results are true iff they hold component wise}. \end{remark}

 The notion of VBP is equivalent to that of CBP for a general continuous semimartingale.
 We introduce both definitions for two reasons: the first is that the definition of CBP does not make any mention concept of variation (whether total or quadratic).
 The definition of variation makes use of the limit of Riemann-like sums which are analogous to integrals.
 We want to avoid using integral-like objects to define differential so as not to create tautological results relating our stochastic differentials and the usual stochastic integrals.
-Our differential is not just an equivalent restatement of stochastic integrals as we will show in its applications to geometry in Section \ref{section: geometric applications}.
-On the other hand we do introduce the definition of VBP as a technical tool.
-Using the properties of total and quadratic variation in our proofs makes these shorter and more to the point.
+On the other hand, we do introduce the definition of VBP as a technical tool.
+Using the properties of total and quadratic variation in our proofs makes these shorter and more direct.